lizhanmit/learning-notes/kafka-note/kafka-note.md

 For producers, they have the option of either waiting for the message to be committed or not, depending on their preference for tradeoff between latency and durability.

 One application reading a message off of the message brokers does not remove it from other applications that might want to consume it as well.
+Developer mistakes, application logic mistakes, and even dependent application failures have a chance to be corrected with our topics not removing the data once read one time.

 ---